-Lipid Disorders is when there are too many fatty substances in the blood such as cholesterol and triglycerides, increasing the risk for heart disease and atherosclerosis.
+Lipid Disorders are when there are too many fatty substances in the blood such as cholesterol and triglycerides, increasing the risk for heart disease and atherosclerosis.

 Because of its reputation as a risk factor for heart disease, people tend to think of cholesterol only in negative terms.
 But cholesterol is an important component of cell membranes and is vital to the structure and function of all of your body’s cells.
 Cholesterol also is a building block in the formation of certain types of hormones.